kz04px/cuteataxx/README.md

 > verbose
 Print extra information about the match

-> debug (not implemented)
+> debug
-Enable debug to print engine output
+Enable debug to print engine communication

 > recover (not implemented)
 Continue the match in the event of an engine crash